thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Set that SDR aside and mark it '402' clearly.

 You get the flow now, so do the next two SDR's and make them '403' and '404'.
 Ok, now plug all 4 into your powered USB hub and plug it into the computer and issue the command `rtl_test` and make sure all 4 show up.
 BTW, we are running all 4 in a USB2.0 hub in a Raspberry Pi 4 and have no issues with all 4 decoding at the same time.
-The CPU use goes up of course, but there is no problem decoding that many.
+The CPU use goes up of course, but there is no problem decoding that many on a Pi4 or better.
 We are almost ready to go....
 Note which port on your splitter has the power pass.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/radiosonde/4waytvsplitter.jpg" height="580">

 Note in this photo of my splitter it is the port on the very left.
-What ever SDR Sn you put  SDR you will need to ensure has the bias-t turned on to run your LNA.
+What ever SDR Sn you put on that port you will need to ensure that one has the bias-t turned on to run your LNA.
 Note which serial number you put in there so you can set the `bias = True` command in the station.conf file with the correct SDR.
-(I only state this because people like pain and insist on using software bias-t and bring all the problems with that setup - if you use a physical Bias-T injector, you don't need a splitter with a power pass port).
+(I only state this because people like pain and suffering and will insist on using software bias-t and bring all the problems with that setup - if you use a physical Bias-T injector, you don't need a splitter with a power pass port).

-You will now need to change your station.conf file to account fo rhe number of SDRs you are running.
+You will now need to change your station.conf file to account for the number of SDRs you are running.
 My 4 SDR station .conf looks like this:

     [sdr_1]